-Capacity alerts warn you when something is about to go wrong.
-This is clearly useful in helping you anticipate and avoid serious troubles.
-But it can also reveal the need for optimization, such as in how you define your settings and search parameters, or in how you structure and push your data.
+Capacity alerts warn you when something is about to go wrong on your servers.
+This is useful in helping you foresee and avoid serious troubles.
+They can also reveal a need for optimization, such as in how you define your settings and search parameters, or how you structure and push your data.

-Combined total size of the indices on the clusters.
-If the size of your indices gets too big, there is a risk of destabilizing the service.
+This is for the combined total size of all indices on the clusters.
+If the size of your indices reach the server’s limits, there’s a risk of disrupting the service.

 Average response time

 This is the average time for the engine to process a query.
 You can fix slow queries by optimizing query parameters or the index’s configuration.